Saturday, January 17, 2026

 Chicago UFO

-These photographs were sent to me over ten years ago along with an explanation of what happened:
+These photographs were sent to me over a decade ago along with an explanation of what happened:

 "I'm always looking for an excuse to take photos, even if it means going out in my slippers at 1:30 in the morning during a Chicago snowstorm.
 The only source of light was from the poll in our back alley way, and I used it to capture the snow as it fell.
 Nothing out of the ordinary appeared as I snapped each one, hoping to get the perfect image.